cartario/for-hr/README.md

 # for-hr

-There are my own code examples from projects
+There are my own code examples from projects:

+-online-school (many features were hidden for copyrights reasons)